-Traveling to New York City on a budget can sound a bit far-fetched for some travelers, but with careful planning, you can have an amazing trip to NYC even on a tight budget.
+Traveling to New York City on a budget can seem expensive for some travelers, but with careful planning, you can have an amazing trip to NYC even on a tight budget.

 Where should I stay in New York City?

 After visiting New York City several times and staying in different neighborhoods, I recommend staying in one of these 6 areas:

 - Midtown – The BEST neighborhood for first-timers

 - Times Square – The heart of Manhattan.
 You can’t beat its location.

 - Upper East Side – Ideal for museum lovers and close to Central Park